SchmidtDSE/montreal-protocol/doc/qubectalk.md

       # Domestic production
-      initial charge with 0.90 kg / unit for manufacture set manufacture to 175000 kg during year 1 change manufacture by +5 % / year during years 1 to 5
-      change manufacture by +3 % / year during years 6 to 9
+      initial charge with 0.90 kg / unit for manufacture set manufacture to 175000 kg during year 1 change manufacture by +5 % each year during years 1 to 5 change manufacture by +3 % each year during years 6 to 9

       # Trade
-      initial charge with 0.90 kg / unit for import set import to 20000 kg during year 1 change import by +5 % / year during years 1 to 5
-      change import by +3 % / year during years 6 to 9
+      initial charge with 0.90 kg / unit for import set import to 20000 kg during year 1 change import by +5 % each year during years 1 to 5 change import by +3 % each year during years 6 to 9

       # Service
-      retire 6.7 % / year
+      retire 6.7 % each year
-      recharge 10 % / year with 0.90 kg / unit
+      recharge 10 % each year with 0.90 kg / unit

       # Historic units already deployed
       set priorEquipment to (get equipment as units * 7) units during year 1